 The Collapse of FTX: What Went Wrong With the Crypto Exchange?

-The swift demise of cryptocurrency exchange FTX in 2022 has had damaging domino effects on the cryptocurrency industry, stoking widespread mistrust among the public and toppling cryptocurrency services that did business with it.
-At the time, FTX was the third-largest crypto exchange.
+The swift demise of cryptocurrency exchange FTX in 2022 had damaging domino effects on the cryptocurrency industry, stoking widespread mistrust among the public and toppling cryptocurrency services that did business with it.
+At the time, FTX was the third-largest crypto exchange, widely regarded as one of the prime players in the space.
+Its sudden collapse not only shocked the market but also shook the very foundation of the crypto industry, revealing major vulnerabilities in what investors perceived as a promising and robust ecosystem.

 Key Takeaways

-• FTX collapsed in early November 2022 after CoinDesk reported an affiliated trading firm, Alameda Research, derived most of its value from speculative cryptocurrency tokens.
+• FTX collapsed in early November 2022 after journalists reported an affiliated trading firm, Alameda Research, derived most of its value from speculative cryptocurrency tokens.

-• A surge of customer withdrawals, due to concerns over this questionable financial valuation practice and unusually close relationship with Alameda, pushed FTX and Alameda into bankruptcy and shook the volatile crypto market, which lost billions and fell below a $1 trillion valuation.
+• A surge of customer withdrawals due to concerns over this questionable financial valuation practice and unusually close relationship with Alameda pushed FTX and Alameda into bankruptcy and shook the volatile crypto market.

-• In December 2022, the U.S. government brought civil and criminal charges against Sam Bankman-Fried and top executives for misappropriating over $8 billion in customer deposits, laying the groundwork for an insolvency, and generating false financial statements inflated with niche token holdings to mask the shortfall.
+• In December 2022, the U.S. government brought civil and criminal charges against Sam Bankman-Fried and top executives for misappropriating over $8 billion in customer deposits.

-• Bankman-Fried was tried in October 2023 and convicted in November 2023 on criminal charges for which he was extradited from The Bahamas to the U.S., except for one charge dropped in July 2023.
-He is slated to stand a second trial in March 2024 on charges filed after his extradition.
+• Bankman-Fried was convicted in November 2023 on criminal charges for which he was extradited from The Bahamas to the U.S.

 What Happened to FTX?

-FTX’s collapse took place over a 10-day period in November 2022.
 The catalyst was a Nov.
-2 scoop by crypto news site CoinDesk revealing that the majority of assets held by Alameda Research, a quantitative trading firm and sister company also run by Bankman-Fried, consisted of FTT and other tokens invented and controlled by FTX and its insiders, rather than a fiat currency or cryptocurrency with market-driven and time-tested value.
+2 scoop by crypto news site CoinDesk, revealing that the majority of assets held by Alameda Research, a quantitative trading firm and sister company also run by Bankman-Fried, consisted of FTT and other tokens invented and controlled by FTX and its insiders, rather than fiat currency or cryptocurrency with market-driven, time-tested value.

-Scores of investors and customers pulled their funds out of FTX, leading the exchange to become insolvent and declare bankruptcy.
-The revelations had prompted concern across the cryptocurrency industry that FTX was overly leveraged with Alameda Research, relied on precarious financial accounting metrics, and faced associated financial management risks.
+Scores of investors and customers pulled their funds from FTX, forcing the exchange to become insolvent and declare bankruptcy.
+The revelations raised concern across the cryptocurrency industry that FTX was overly leveraged with Alameda Research, relied on precarious financial accounting metrics, and faced associated financial management risks.

 The End of FTX: A Sequence of Events

-The following is a play-by-play recapping FTX’s implosion and bankruptcy, and law enforcement's civil and criminal prosecution of Sam Bankman-Fried.
+The following is a play-by-play recap of FTX's implosion and bankruptcy, law enforcement's civil and criminal prosecution of Sam Bankman-Fried, and the outcomes of the company's redistribution proposals to creditors, customers, and shareholders.

 2022

 • Nov.
-2: CoinDesk reports balance sheet for FTX's sister trading firm, Alameda Research, is comprised mostly of FTX's native exchange token, FTT.
+2: CoinDesk reports that the balance sheet for FTX's sister trading firm, Alameda Research, is comprised mostly of FTX's native exchange token, FTT.

 • Nov.
 6: Rival exchange Binance sells all FTT tokens.
-Customers begin taking money off FTX en masse.
+Customers begin withdrawing funds from FTX en masse.

 • Nov.
 7: FTX announces liquidity crisis and seeks bailout from venture capitalists and Binance.